Fluids and Electrolytes During Exercise

 The basis for the "drink as much as you can" (ie., during a marathon, for example) concept comes from several observations.
 During prolonged exercise, particularly in hot/humid conditions, substantial amounts of fluid are lost due to perspiration and, to a lesser extent, water vapor expired during breathing.

-Further, athletes often don't take in enough fluid when left to rely on themselves.
+In addition, athletes often don't take in enough fluid when left to rely on themselves.
 By the time an athlete experiences thirst, a significant amount of body fluid has already been lost:

 Soccer players in Puerto Rico only consumed an average of 2.7 liters per day when allowed to drink as they wish.
 Their total body water at the end of one week was about 1.1 L lower than when they were mandated to drink 4.6 L per day (Rico-Sanz, et al. 1996).